 Everything to Know About Level of Development (LOD) in BIM

 Level of development (LOD) is a set of specifications that gives professionals in the AEC industry the power to document, articulate and specify the content of BIM effectively and clearly.
 Serving as an industry standard, LOD defines the development stages of different systems in BIM.
-By using LOD specifications, architects, engineers and other professionals can clearly communicate with each other without confusions for faster execution.
+By using LOD specifications, architects, engineers and other professionals can clearly communicate with each other without confusion for faster execution.

 What is Level of Development (LOD)?